MadPanCake/docusaurus/docs/unlimited-adventures/daily_rewards.md

 # :gift: Daily Rewards Config

-Valiant Survival utilizes our own, powerful, custom-developed Daily Rewards system.
+Unlimited Adventures utilizes its own, powerful, custom-developed Daily Rewards system.
 Thanks to this, you can use: up to 4 different reward types, 4 placeholders and 2 variables!